nfrechette/acl-ue4-plugin/Docs/decompression_performance.md

 ### Run your project and dump the stats

-Launch your cooked project with these specific command line arguments: `ACLPlayground.exe -nosound -execcmds="a.Budget.Enabled 0" -csvcaptureframes=600 -deterministic -usefixedtimestep -fps=30 -csvCategories="Animation"`.
+Launch your cooked project with these specific command line arguments: `ACLPlayground.exe -nosound -execcmds="a.Budget.Enabled 0,a.ParallelAnimEvaluation 0" -csvcaptureframes=600 -deterministic -usefixedtimestep -fps=30 -csvCategories="Animation"`.

 For Windows, this executable is usually located here: `...\ACLPlayground\Saved\StagedBuilds\WindowsNoEditor`.

 The above command does a few things:

-*  `-execcmds="a.Budget.Enabled 0"` makes sure that the animation budget enforcing is disabled
+*  `-execcmds="a.Budget.Enabled 0,a.ParallelAnimEvaluation 0"` makes sure that the animation budget enforcing is disabled and that everything runs on a single thread to reduce noise
 *  `-csvcaptureframes=600` captures 600 frames as soon as the scene finishes loading
 *  `-deterministic -usefixedtimestep -fps=30` ensures our frame rate is stable at 30 FPS to keep profiling captures consistent
 *  `-csvCategories="Animation"` this enables the *Animation* category for CSV profiling